EQMG/Acid/README.md

 Setup on MacOS is similar to the setup on Linux, except MoltenVK is used instead of Vulkan.

 Once Flounder has built you need to link the Resources folder into the output directory.
 For example when using CLion `Scripts/generate_vs.bat` or `.sh` can be used to link into Debug and Release builds.
 You may also want to run `Scripts/build_shaders.bat` or `.sh` to compile SPIRV shaders.

+Currently Flounder does not run under Release mode (IDK why).

 ## Contributing
 You can contribute to Flounder in any way you want, we are always looking for help.